openearth/aeolis-python/docs/user/model_setup.rst

 The model can be run in 1D and 2D mode depending on the input dimensions.
 Most processes are implemented in 2D mode.
 To run the model in 2D mode, all grid files should contain 2D matrices ``(ny, nx)`` of the same size.
 To run the model in 1D mode, all grid files should contain 1D vectors ``(nx, 1)``.
 Because some processes are easier to solve in 2D, the 1D model is internally converted to a quasi-2D model by repeating the vectors three times ``(nx, 3)``, assuming the same resolution spacing as the cross-shore direction.
 Results are then converted back to 1D by extracting the middle vector.

-x.grd and y.grd (Spatial Grid)
+x.grd and y.grd (coordinates)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The ``x.grd`` and ``y.grd`` files define the computational grid in meters.
-It is important to understand that the boundary definitions and cross-shore/longshore directions are determined by the shape and structure of the grid matrices, while the physical location and orientation are determined by the specific coordinate values inside those matrices.
-To ensure correct model execution and boundary alignment, grid generation should follow this step-by-step approach:
+The ``x.grd`` and ``y.grd`` files define the coordinates of the computational grid in meters.
+Important: The structure and order of the elements in these files determines the boundary definitions (i.e., which boundary is on which edge, what is longshore, what is cross-shore), while the specific coordinates determine the location and orientation of the domain.
+To ensure the model correctly interprets model grids, generation should follow this step-by-step approach (see also Python example further down below):

 1. **Define dimensions and resolution:** Set your domain length and grid spacing.
-Because the model does not yet support variable grid sizes, the cross-shore resolution must equal the alongshore resolution (e.g., ``dx = 10; dy = 10``).
+At this stage, the x-direction always represents cross-shore and y-direction longshore.
+The model does not (yet) support variable grid sizes; the cross-shore resolution must equal the alongshore resolution (e.g., ``dx = 10; dy = 10``).
-2. **Create domain axes:** Generate 1D arrays for the cross-shore and alongshore directions.
-The cross-shore array dictates the domain boundaries and **must be ascending**; the first x-element is always the onshore boundary, and the last is the offshore boundary (e.g., ``x = np.arange(0, Lx + dx, dx)``).
+2. **Create domain axes:** Generate 1D arrays for the cross-shore (x) and alongshore (y) directions.
+Both arrays must be ascending.
+In case of the x-array, the first element (``x[0]``) is at the onshore boundary, and the last element (``x[-1]``) is the offshore boundary (e.g., ``x = np.arange(0, Lx + dx, dx)``).
 3. **Generate the grid:** Use the 1D axes to create 2D coordinate matrices (e.g., ``X, Y = np.meshgrid(x, y)``).
-4. **Apply physical orientation:** Shift and rotate the coordinate values within these matrices to match the desired real-world location and orientation (e.g., ``Xr = X * np.cos(theta) - Y * np.sin(theta) + x0``).
+4. **Shift and rotate:** Now, shift and rotate the coordinatet to match the desired real-world location and orientation (e.g., ``Xr = X * np.cos(theta) - Y * np.sin(theta) + x0``).
+Following this order ensures both the structure of the files and the actual coordinates are correct.

-By handling the physical orientation directly within the grid coordinate values, the model orientation keyword ``alfa`` is no longer required and should be left at its default value of ``0``.
+By handling the physical orientation through the grid coordinates, the model orientation keyword ``alfa`` is no longer required and should be left untouched.

 z.grd (bed level)
 ~~~~~~~~~~~~~~~~~